GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 Below are some abbreviated instructions.
 Read past this section for details.

 - Use :code:`drush dkan:datastore:prepare-localized [resource_id]` to set up the local file directory.
-- Transfer the file in some way other than a DKAN import.
+- Transfer the file to that directory on the server using the command line or your file transfer program of choice.
 - Tell DKAN to use local files with this configuration: :code:`drush config:set common.settings always_use_existing_local_perspective 1`
 - Perform the import: :code:`drush dkan:datastore:import --deferred [id] && drush queue:run datastore_import`
 - Turn off the local file preference with configuration: :code:`drush config:set common.settings always_use_existing_local_perspective 0`